Secretary of State

 If you are age 65 or older and no longer drive, you are eligible for a state identification card.
 State law doesn't allow residents to hold a valid driver's license and a state ID card at the same time.
 However, residents with a driver's license that has been restricted, suspended or revoked may apply for a state ID card.

 All Social Security information will be verified.
 If you are applying for a standard ID card and are ineligible for a Social Security number, you must present a letter of ineligibility from the Social Security Administration.
 Enhanced ID cards are only issued to Michigan residents who are U.S. citizens with valid Social Security numbers.

-If you are voluntarily surrendering your driver's license or it is suspended because of a mental or physical disability, you will not be required to present the documentation noted below.
+If you are voluntarily surrendering your driver's license, or it is suspended because of a mental or physical disability, you won't be required to present the documentation noted below.
 Your driver's license is accepted as identification.

 Applying for a Standard ID Card

 Michigan offers an enhanced state ID card as an alternative to the standard ID card.
 An enhanced state ID card has two primary purposes - as identification and as a federally approved document that allows you to re-enter the U.S. when traveling by land or sea from Canada, Mexico, Bermuda and the Caribbean.
 It is cost-effective and convenient, eliminating the need to carry a passport or passport card.
 Several states, in addition to Michigan, offer an enhanced ID card.

 You must be a U.S. citizen and a Michigan resident